stifferdoroskevich/minga_expenses_v1/INFRASTRUCTURE.md

 ## Overview

-This document describes the AWS infrastructure architecture for the Minga Expenses application, including the cost optimization strategy implemented in October 2025.
+This document describes the AWS infrastructure architecture for the Expenses App application, including the cost optimization strategy implemented in October 2025.

+**Region:** eu-central-1 (Frankfurt)
+**Project Name:** expenses-app

 ## Architecture Diagram